tryton/trytond/doc/models.rst

 One method to rule them all
 +++++++++++++++++++++++++++

-The first variant of this we'll look at is defining a unique function for several fields.
+The first variant we'll look at is defining a unique function for several fields.
 Let's consider this new field which returns the total for the invoice lines of kind *service*: